mtmk-ee/artemis-cubesat-kit/docs/pages/safety-procedures.md

 ### Changing Connections

 Before modifying any connections to the BeagleBone, you should make sure the board is [powered off](#turning-it-off-1) and unplugged.

-Failure to do so could result in damage to the power lines.
+{% include warning.html content="Failure to do this could result in permanent damage to the power lines." %}

 ### Turning it Off

 Before disconnecting power to the BeagleBone, you should shut it down as you would with a normal computer.
-Failure to do so could result in data loss or corruption of the SD card.

 To shut down the BeagleBone, run the following code in a Cloud9 terminal window: